 I am just coming down from a chaotic wrap-up of October, but feel calm and excited as November gears up and I delve into the season of holidays, families, delicious food, homemade gifts, and more.
-I have a lot of new things planned for the upcoming months so keep your eye on The Sweet Life!
+I have a lot of new things planned for the upcoming months so keep your eye on My Darling Vegan

 To start with, I have begun a month long food challenge.
 Perhaps bad timing considering Thanksgiving is around the corner, but challenge: accepted.
 Additionally to eating 100% vegan, I will be cutting out gluten and refined sugar.
 Are you ready for wholesome and delicious recipes that everyone can enjoy?
 I will be posting a lot of Thanksgiving recipes with my new stricter restrictions, so pass on the word to anyone who is facing cooking and/or dietary challenges this upcoming holiday.